-But she acknowledged "the church had a responsibility to maintain ethical standards, and it did not."
+Yet she acknowledged "the church had a responsibility to maintain ethical standards, and it did not."

-Pauline Gill, a Montreal sociologist who has interviewed many of the orphans, said they "became the victims of the complicity of the three elements of power of that day -- the church, the state and the medical profession."
+Pauline Gill, a Montreal sociologist who has interviewed many principals, said the children "became the victims of the complicity of the three elements of power of that day - the church, the state and the medical profession."

 Chiefly for financial reasons, the Duplessis government made the initial decision to put dependent children into mental hospitals.
-The provincial government got big subsidies from Ottawa for building hospitals, but hardly anything for orphanages.
-Mr. Duplessis was much praised at the time for his hospital building program.
-Doctors Less Than Diligent
+The provincial government got fat subsidies from Ottawa for building hospitals, but hardly anything for orphanages.
+Duplessis was much praised at the time for his hospital building program.

-To get more children into the institutions, the provincial government offered its own encouragement to the religious orders -- the \$2.75 a day for psychiatric patients against \$1.25 a day for student orphans.
+To get more children into the institutions, the provincial government offered its own encouragements to the religious orders - the \$2.75 a day for psychiatric patients against \$1.25 a day for student orphans.
 For the system to work, doctors had to be willing to be less than diligent in their examinations and the certificates they signed.